 HIPAA risk assessments, though often tedious, are a critical part of ensuring HIPAA compliance.
-The Privacy Rule, created in 2003 to ensure that a patient’s private health data is only accessed by authorised personnel, was the first part of HIPAA that required such risk assessments.
-However, it has since been extended to include other safeguards required under the HIPAA Security Rule.
+The Security Rule, created in 2003 to ensure that electronic health data is only accessed by authorized personnel, was the first part of HIPAA that required such risk assessments.

 The Security Awareness and Training section of the Security Rule stipulates that CEs must have “procedures for creating, changing and safeguarding passwords”.
 However, this can be confusing, as even experts disagree the best password policies.
 It is accepted that secure passwords should have a mixture of upper- and lower-case characters, special characters and numbers.
 The disagreement instead lies in how frequently passwords should be changed, if at all.